crabnebula-dev/tauri-fuzz/README.md

 Use the devcontainer feature from vscode and it magically works.

+### Check the fuzzing results

+Outputs from the fuzzer are stored in files in the `fuzzer/crash/` directory.
+Each file represents an input on which the tested command has crashed.

+View the input value using:
+> `hexdump -C crashes/file_in_the_dir`

+The result should contain this:
+> 00000000  00 00 00 64 35 ff ff ff

+The 4 first bytes represent the `u32` that was given to the tested command.
+In hex `0x64 = 100` which is the input on which the tested command crash.

+## Tauri Fuzzing

 ### End Goal

 Framework to build fuzzers on the fly specialized for Tauri projects